Wisc-HCI/NRI-authoring-Backend/README.md

 ### Use NRI-authoring-Backend with simulation
   This section is still under development.
+Ignore for now.

 ### Use forcecontrol
   The forcecontrol switch is already been implemented by Kinova-ros.